 We were planning to do a built-in in the empty crate room anyway, so what if we built around a secret dog den?

-The plan was already to make the center cabinet a crate, so why not make the cabinets to the right false fronts that concealed a tunnel that led to a dog door?
+The plan was already to make the center cabinet a crate, so why not make the cabinets to the right “fakes”?
+The doors could conceal a tunnel that led to a dog door…

 We grew excited… this could work!
 And isn’t it every kid’s dream to have a bookcase with a secret tunnel behind it?
 Just me?